TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 ## Briefly about me

+At the moment (from June 2025) I am a 'freelance' programmer and, as part of my business activity (JDG), I carry out tasks related to maintaining, expanding and creating web services, mainly using Java and Python (plus 'frontend' solutions).

 I have two years of experience as a Junior Software Developer in a 'fintech' company.
 In addition, I have several years of non-commercial experience in creating utility tools (also implemented on servers), which, for example, have supported my work and the work of others in the production plant in the past.
 I have "Technical and IT" studies (master) and Postgraduate studies in Programming in **Java** [`more`](#more-about-me)

 ## Technologies I work with